 Currently in private beta mode, Visualize.Me links up with LinkedIn to turn the information that you’ve carefully provided into an infographic of your career history.
 Your previous jobs and education are turned into a timeline; your skills a represented in pie-charts or other formations; and if you’ve notched up any recommendations from other LinkedIn users, they’re represented in quote boxes.

 A little while ago I asked the question will your next CV be an infographic?
 A lot of you liked that post as it was widely shared.
 If you haven’t already heard by now the answer is a big fat yes courtesy of Chris Spurlock.

 A couple of weeks after I asked that question Spurlock saw his infographic resume (below) go viral after appearing on the Huffington Post’s college site, HuffPost College.
 The next step?
 Huffpo hired the journalism gradate to design infographics.
 Nice job.
 Read more on Yes your next CV should definitely be an infographic [infographic]…

 We’re having a CV theme on The Wall today.
 If you haven’t already read James Poulter’s piece below do.
 I thought this was a nice idea too.
 It makes such a difference and takes an alternate approach to presenting your curriculum vitae or resume.

-So many are now trying their hand at getting noticed by the powers that be, by using a different set of tools – those being digital, mobile and most importantly social (Will your next CV be an infographic? [infographic]).
-Read More
+Is the reign of the A4 printed CV over?
+Many are now trying their hand at getting noticed by the powers that be, by using a different set of tools – digital, mobile and most importantly social.